-7.20.45 Leaves - Family and Medical
+7.20.45 RULE 7.20.45: Leaves - Family and Medical

-- A. Purpose: To provide eligible employees with leave, in compliance with the Family and Medical Leave Act of 1993 (FMLA), as amended. - B. Scope: This policy applies to eligible employees throughout the NMSU System. - C. Policy Administrator: The Office of Human Resource Services, Benefit Services administers this policy, in coordination with supervisory personnel.
+- A. Purpose: To provide eligible employees with leave, in compliance with the Family and Medical Leave Act of 1993 (FMLA), as amended. - B. Scope: This Rule applies to eligible employees throughout the NMSU System. - C. Rule Administrator: The Office of Human Resource Services, Benefit Services administers this Rule, in coordination with supervisory personnel.